xiaofeng-ling/ComfyUI-ultimate-openpose-editor/README.md

     <p align="center">
       <img src="assets/editor_example_2.png" />
     </p>
-- `ESC` key to close, need to focus on the window first by clicking on the outer area of the editor window.
+- `SHIFT`+`ESC` key to close, need to focus on the window first by clicking on the outer area of the editor window.

 ## Features
 The node is very functional and rich features to fit all your needs.